How to Plan a Bowl-a-Thon Fundraiser [7 Simple Steps & Ideas]

 If you have connections with a local band or entertainer, this may be a great time to ask them to join your fundraising efforts in exchange for some publicity.
 Making your bowl-a-thon a live event for those who attend in-person and those who support through donations allows everyone to celebrate together.

 3. Set a Theme

 Fundraising events are the perfect opportunity to share your mission and impact on the community with a new audience.
 An excellent way to achieve this is with a theme.

 Bowl For Kids’ Sake is one such campaign that’s based around the theme of helping community kids aged between 6 and 18.
 It aligns with the mission of the nonprofit Big Brothers Big Sisters.
 It’s a good inspiration if you’d want to create something similar.

-Peer-to-Peer fundraisers do best when nonprofits use passionate and socially involved individuals.
 Do you know of any volunteers comfortable using social media?
 Do you know any influencers with a large following?
-There are over 3 million influencers in the world right now.
-They have an engaged audience of at least 1,000 followers.

 Following the steps listed above will help you hold a successful event.
-Bowl-a-thons can bring in thousands of dollars to your nonprofit, but the financial gains are not the only reason to have this fundraiser.
-You can gain more attention and raise more money by keeping your mission first and adding different fundraising activities to it.
+Bowl-a-thons can bring in thousands of dollars to your nonprofit.
+You can also gain more attention and raise more money by adding different fundraising activities to it.